-The Heroku Redis Hobby, and Premium tier plans offer different performance characteristics based on their multitenancy, CPU, RAM and I/O architectures.
+The Heroku Data for Redis plans offer different performance characteristics based on their multitenancy, CPU, RAM, and I/O architectures.
 This article provides a technical description of the implementation of these plans, and some of the performance characteristics of each.

-The following table outlines our plans along with relevant specifications about the underlying hardware.
+The following table outlines Heroku plans including relevant specifications for the underlying hardware.

-Heroku Redis instances currently run on virtualized infrastructure provided by AWS EC2.
-Higher level Heroku Redis plans benefit from higher levels of resource isolation than lower level plans.
+Heroku Data for Redis instances currently run on virtualized infrastructure provided by AWS EC2.
+Higher-level Heroku Data for Redis plans benefit from higher levels of resource isolation than lower-level plans.

-There are two main variants of deployment architectures on Heroku Redis: multi-tenant and single-tenant.
+There are two main variants of deployment architectures on Heroku Data for Redis: multi-tenant and single-tenant.

 For multi-tenant plans, several LXC containers are created within a single large instance.
 Each LXC container holds a single Redis service and provides security and resource isolation within the instance.

-Resource isolation and sharing on multi-tenant plans is imperfect and absolutely fair resource distribution between tenants cannot be guaranteed under this architecture.
+Resource isolation and sharing on multi-tenant plans is imperfect and absolutely fair resource distribution between tenants can’t be guaranteed under this architecture.

 For single-tenant plans, a customer’s Redis instance and related management software are the sole residents of resources on the instance, offering more predictable and less variable performance.
 However, virtualized infrastructure is still subject to some resource contention and minor performance variations are expected.

-All Heroku Redis plans run on 64-bit architectures, ensuring best performance for Redis operations.
+All Heroku Data for Redis plans run on 64-bit architectures, ensuring best performance for Redis operations.

 vCPUs are the number of virtual processors on the underlying instance.
 Having a larger number of vCPUs provides better performance on the virtual server or instance.